LucieLprt-Dvldr/Flukeprint_monitoring/README.md

-# Thermal and RGB UAV Imagery of Humpback Whales
+# UAV-based Thermal Flukeprint Imagery for Non-Invasive Monitoring of Humpback Whales

 **In the Tracks of a Whale: Thermal Flukeprints Inform on Size and Movement Dynamics.**